-By 10-15 years of completing the MBA programme, our students should be able to occupy important positions in the corporate world such as Zonal heads, Vice-presidents, Presidents of National and International organisation.
+By 10-15 years of completing the MBA programe, our students should be able to occupy important positions in the corporate world such as Vicepresidents, Presidents of National and International organisation.

 It is our commitment to inculcate in our students a drive for life-long learning with ethical and moral values and societal commitments.